John-Fleming/john-fleming-portfolio-site/README.md

 # Personal Bio Site

 ## Description
-This project exists to showcase my developer portfolio and projects I have worked on during the course of learning to code.
+This project exists to showcase the progression of my developer portfolio and projects built while learing to code.

-I built the site using a combination of HTML, CSS, Bootstrap, SASS, and vanilla Javascript, but also utilized Firebase to store project data and made an Axios API call to read the project data.
-Each project was selected from group and individual assignments from the full stack developer program I participated in through Nashviille Software School.
+I built the site using a combination of HTML, CSS, Bootstrap, SASS, and vanilla Javascript, hosted on Firebase.
+Each project was selected from group and individual assignments completed in the front end portion of the full stack developer program I participated in through Nashviille Software School.

 ## Screenshots
 Home section